-The diagnosis of asthma in athletes should be confirmed by lung function tests, usually with bronchial provocation testing.17 Conditions that may either mimic or be associated with asthma, such as rhinitis, laryngeal disorders (e.g. vocal cord dysfunction), dysfunctional breathing, cardiac conditions and over-training, must be excluded.35
+The diagnosis of asthma in athletes should be confirmed by lung function tests, usually with bronchial provocation testing.
+To Conditions that may either mimic or be associated with asthma, such as rhinitis, laryngeal disorders (e.g. vocal cord dysfunction), dysfunctional breathing, cardiac conditions and over-training, must be excluded.
+To Conditions and over-training, must be excluded.